-We encourage prospective participants to submit position papers (limit of 2 pages, not counting references; no format prescribed) on topics related to RSE issues.
-We particularly encourage submissions on the keynote topic:
+Prospective participants are encouraged to submit position papers (limit of 2 pages, not counting references; no format prescribed) on topics related to RSE issues.
+Highly encouraged are the submissions on the keynote topic:

 - Do RSEs need to change for exascale?

 Other possible topics include (but are not limited to):

 - Career paths: how do RSEs want to be hired, promoted and evaluated?

 - Building RSE organizations: how to find RSEs in your country/region and how to motivate them to join the network and engage?

 - Supporting RSE organizations: what can be done to help RSEs (and those supporting RSEs) at international, national, regional, and local levels?